glorialulu/TSNet/docs/transient.rst

     realistic in a real network, because different pipe lengths and wave speeds usually cause different wave travel times.
-Moreover, the number of sections in the :math:`i^{th}` pipe (:math:`N_i`) has to be an even integer due to the grid configuration in MOC; however, the combination of time step and pipe length is likely to produce non-integer value of :math:`N_i`, which then requires further adjustment.
+Moreover, the number of sections in the :math:`i^{th}` pipe (:math:`N_i`) has to be an integer due to the grid configuration in MOC; however, the combination of time step and pipe length is likely to produce non-integer value of :math:`N_i`, which then requires further adjustment.